 YUMI Legacy

-YUMI Legacy Multiboot Bootable USB
+YUMI Legacy multiboot USB boot menu

-What is YUMI Legacy?
+What Is YUMI Legacy?

 Install ISO Files to USB from the Setup Screen